canonical/ubuntu-cloud-docs/oracle/oracle-how-to/deploy-oke-nodes-using-ubuntu-images.rst

     .. group-tab:: Using CLI

         The following command will directly import your image from a provided URI.
-You'll have the provide the values below with the exception of ``operating-system`` and ``source-image-type`` which are already provided.
+You'll have to provide the values below with the exception of ``operating-system`` and ``source-image-type`` which are already provided.

         For more information on this command, refer to the ``oci`` docs for `import from-object-uri`_.